-As of March 20, 2020, approximately 257.552 acres of land within the District have been with utility facilities by the Developer.
-According to information obtained from the Developer, the Developer has advanced approximately \$32,719,505.77 in constructions costs for roads, water, wastewater, and drainage facilities, tap and permit fees, inspections, and engineering costs, of which approximately \$22,514,265.41 will remain owing to the Developer after the issuance of the Bonds.
+As of March 25, 2021, approximately 358.87 acres of land within the District have been or are currently being developed with utility facilities by the Developer.
+According to information obtained by Jones-Heroy & Associates, Inc., (the "Engineer"), the Developer has advanced approximately \$25,492,626 in construction costs, of which approximately \$7,016,793 will remain owing to the Developer after the issuance of the Bonds.

 Therefore, the Developer is owed additional funds with reimbursements expected to be made from the proceeds of future installments of bonds over the next several years.
-Each future issue of bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the District (assuming projected increases in the value of taxable property made at the time of issuance of the bonds are accurate) see "THE DEVELOPER - Utility Construction Agreements."
+Each future issue of bonds is intended to be sold at the earliest practicable date consistent with the maintenance of a reasonable tax rate in the District (assuming projected increases in the value of taxable property made at the time of issuance of the bonds are accurate) see "THE DEVELOPER - Utility Development Agreements."
 The District does not employ any formula with respect to assessed valuations, tax collections or otherwise to limit the amount of parity bonds which it may issue.
 The issuance of additional bonds is subject to approval by the TCEQ pursuant to its rules regarding issuance and feasibility of bonds.
 In addition, future changes in health or environmental regulations could require the construction and financing of additional improvements without any corresponding increases in taxable value in the District.
 See "THE BONDS - Issuance of Additional Debt."